Jonas Torfs

 Responsibilities

-As a PhD student at the Behavioral Ecology & Ecophysiology (BECO) research group at the University of Antwerp (UA) and the Antwerp ZOO Centre for Research and Conservation (CRC) of Antwerp ZOO and Planckendael ZOO, I study the gut microbiome in bonobos.
-That is the collective name for the bacteria in the gut, and how their characteristics are linked to health and behaviour.
+As a postdoctoral researcher at the Laboratory of Applied Microbiology and Biotechnology (LAMB) at the University of Antwerp (UA) and the Antwerp ZOO Centre for Research and Conservation (CRC), I study the gut and vaginal microbiome in bonobos.
+The microbiome is the collective name for bacteria in the gut and vagina.

 Research interests

-All aspects of the living world have always fascinated me.
-So the choice was quickly made for me to study biology.
+All aspects of the living world have always fascinated me, so the choice was quickly made for me to study biology.
 I completed my bachelor Biology and master Evolution and Behavioral Biology at the University of Antwerp.
 During my training I was able to work with a wide variety of animal species, including hermit crabs, vervet monkeys, canaries, blue tits, and lizards.
-I investigated a wide variety of topics, ranging from cognition to reproductive success and aggressive behavior.
-For my master's thesis, I investigated social tolerance during a food experiment in chimpanzees and bonobos, gaining my first experience in observing bonobos and analyzing social behavior.
-I can now use this experience during my doctoral research.
+For my master's thesis, I investigated social tolerance during a co-feeding experiment in chimpanzees and bonobos, gaining my first experience in observing bonobos and analyzing social behavior.
+For my PhD, I focused on investigating what drives variation in the gut microbiome in bonobos, including the role of social transmission.
+Now I am extending my research on the bonobo microbiome to the vaginal microbiome.